Nearly naked John Cena presents Oscar for best costume design at 2024 Academy Awards

 "I changed my mind.
 I don't want to do the streaker bit anymore," Cena whispered to the late night host as they pretended to argue about the apparent prior arrangement.
 "The male body is not a joke."

 Nonetheless, the former WWE champion fulfilled his duty, sidling up to the microphone and appearing fully naked save for a prestigious and well-placed Oscars envelope.
-(ET reports he was actually wearing a very minimal flesh-toned garment underneath "that looked like a cross between a loin cloth and a Speedo.")
+(ET reports he was actually wearing a very minimal flesh-toned "modesty garment" underneath "that looked like a cross between a loin cloth and a Speedo.")

 "Costumes," Cena said as the Dolby Theatre roared with laughter, "they are so important."